Kenya: Masai Mara safari

 Day 04 Big five game drives

 If you didn’t spot the Big Five (lion, leopard, rhino, elephant and buffalo) yesterday, there’s a good chance you’ll tick them all off today.
-At nearly 2,000 metres above sea level, the Masai Mara is a great wedge of beautiful rolling hills and Acacia-dotted grassland that shares an unfenced border with Tanzania’s vast Serengeti National Park.
+At nearly 2,000 meters above sea level, the Masai Mara is a great wedge of beautiful rolling hills and Acacia-dotted grassland that shares an unfenced border with Tanzania’s vast Serengeti National Park.
 Animals wander freely between the two and large rivers support an abundance of wildlife, including Africa’s highest concentration of birds.
 Your safari drives will be carefully planned to see the animals at their most active, typically in the cool early morning as the big cats return from a night of hunting and after they stir from their heat-of-the-day slumber in the late afternoon.

 Day 05 A traditional Maasai dinner